Table of Contents

 Various probiotic strains have shown potential in studies related to weight management.
 Examples include VSL#3, a probiotic blend comprising several strains like Bifidobacterium breve, Bifidobacterium infantis, Bifidobacterium longum, Lactobacillus acidophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus paracasei, Lactobacillus plantarum, and Streptococcus thermophilus.

-Inflammation Prroblems:
+Inflammation Problems:

 Yes, gut bacteria can indeed contribute to inflammation, and this connection has implications for conditions like obesity and related metabolic disorders.
 Chronic, low-grade inflammation has been implicated in the onset and progression of obesity, diabetes, and metabolic syndrome.
-One potential trigger for this inflammation is dysbiosis in the gut microbiome, specifically involving lipopolysaccharides (LPS), known as endotoxins.

 LPS, found in the outer membrane of Gram-negative bacteria, may not be problematic in small quantities.
 However, an imbalance between beneficial and potentially harmful bacteria can elevate LPS levels.
-When LPS enters the bloodstream due to this imbalance, it initiates a signaling cascade that triggers pro-inflammatory pathways, inducing a state of low-grade systemic inflammation similar to metabolic endotoxemia, as highlighted in studies published in Current Opinion in Lipidology and Biochimie.
-This condition shares similarities with sepsis, albeit with lower levels of endotoxins.
+When LPS enters the bloodstream because of this imbalance, it starts a signaling process.

 Can Gut Bacteria Cause Inflammation?

 Another contributor to inflammation is a condition known as leaky gut or increased intestinal permeability.
-When the integrity of the gut’s tight junctions weakens, more LPS molecules can breach the gut barrier, entering the bloodstream and amplifying systemic inflammation.
-This elevated inflammation has been linked to obesity and associated metabolic diseases like diabetes, fatty liver disease, and cardiovascular issues.
+When the gut’s tight junctions weaken, more LPS molecules can pass through the gut barrier.

-While the exact mechanisms behind how systemic low-grade inflammation, including metabolic endotoxemia, relates to obesity are not fully understood, disruptions in the complex signaling networks between bodily systems likely play a role.
 Probiotics potentially aid weight loss by mitigating inflammation caused by metabolic endotoxemia, thereby assisting in reducing this inflammatory response.

 Body Ecology CocoBiotic – The gut-friendly bacteria and yeasts in this delicious beverage are derived entirely from nature… from organically-certified plant sources.
 CocoBiotic is created from wild-crafted young Thai coconut and utilizes Grainfields proprietary FermFlora natural organic fermentation process.
 And just like you can’t judge a book by its cover, you can’t judge a probiotic based on slick marketing.
 CocoBiotic is made from organic grains and wild-crafted coconuts that are not sprayed with any chemicals.